Black film: United States

 Chicago Tribunes Allan Johnson said in 2005 that the definition is blurred by black actors who star in films where their ethnicity is unrelated to their character, such as Denzel Washington, Jamie Foxx, Will Smith, and Halle Berry.
 Several black directors also have directed films unrelated to their ethnicity, including Antoine Fuqua, Angela Robinson, and Tim Story.

+Quantitative research has also measured Black representation as a continuous attribute of films rather than classifying films categorically.
+A 2024 computational analysis measured the share of onscreen time attributable to actors of different racial groups and documented a substantial long-term increase in Black representation in Hollywood films.
+Using these screentime measures, a 2026 study found that Black representation was lower when credit conditions tightened and higher when GDP grew, and that greater Black screentime was associated with marginally higher domestic gross but lower international revenue share and worldwide gross.

 The American Black Film Festival was made by marketing executive Jeff Friday, who created the criteria for a film to qualify as a best picture candidate.
 A film must have eight points to qualify.
 Four points are given for each executive producer, producer, writer, director, and lead actor and actress involved with the film.
 Two points are given for each supporting actor and actress.
 Friday acknowledged the varied possibilities of the scoring system and said part of the goal of the award ceremony was also to recognize people of color behind the camera.